 What was the real problem?
 As I worked with hundreds of people, the answer was clear.
 These people were still searching to fill these holes.
 The habit of filling the hole with food kept returning over and over because it does help, a little, but the help didn’t last long.
 They kept trying the same solution to fill the emptiness that was nothing but temporary.
 They did not realize there was only one solution to the problem that would fill the hole.
 The solution was God.

 Using food to deal with emotional discomfort does temporarily comfort, it temporarily makes us feel better, and it temporarily satisfies.
 The key word here is temporarily.
 In order to solve this problem, we need to look deeper, we need to look into our souls.
 Are we letting God fill our soul with joy and peace?

 Yes, we need food to survive, and we should enjoy what we are eating.
-But we should as, are we enjoying the food more than our God?
-Has food become the way to fill HIS hole?
+But we should ask, are we enjoying the food more than our God?
+Has food become the way to fill the emptiness He was meant to fill?
 If the answer to this is yes, we should consider feeding our souls a little more this week.
 Let us be people who thrive by using God’s word to fill our spiritual hunger.
 Let us be satisfied with the Lord and His love alone!

 Psalm 90:14 says, “Satisfy us in the morning with your steadfast love, that we may rejoice and be glad all our days.”

 The psalmist is asking God alone to satisfy.
 Shouldn’t we be doing the same thing day after day?
 God’s love is ultimately what will fill that hole.
 None of the things of this world are as amazing as His unfailing and steadfast love.
 Food is definitely not the thing to fill it.
 Have you asked God to help you in your struggle with food?
 When you call on him, he will answer you.

 Psalm 17:6 says, “I call upon you, for you will answer me, O God; light up my eyes, lest I sleep the sleep of death.”